 Removing wallpaper is a messy job, but somebody's got to do it, and that somebody will probably be you.

-Not all wallpapers are created equal, meaning that some are more difficult to strip than others.
-The easiest to remove are the "strippable" wallpapers.
-They can be removed without tearing or being loosened by water or steam.
+Not all wallpaper is created equal, meaning that some types are more difficult to strip than others.
+The easiest to remove is "strippable" wallpaper.
+It can be removed without tearing or being loosened by water or steam.

-Slightly more difficult to remove are old, untreated and uncoated wallpapers.
-They simply need to be wetted and scraped loose.
+Slightly more difficult to remove is old, untreated and uncoated wallpaper.
+It simply needs to be wetted and scraped loose.

-The most difficult to remove are the paper with vinyl coating (washable wallpapers) or those with laminated surfaces of woven fabric or foils.
+The most difficult to remove is wallpaper with vinyl coating (washable wallpaper) or with a laminated surface of woven fabric or foil.
 Wallpaper that's been painted falls into this category.
-These papers are difficult to strip because water doesn't penetrate their surface as readily as with uncoated paper.
+This type of wallpaper is difficult to strip because water doesn't penetrate its surface as readily as with uncoated wallpaper.

 Old-fashioned wallpaper comes off easily if you get enough moisture behind it.
-It's held up with wheat paste adhesive, a substance easily softened by water.
-These porous papers absorb water, hastening the decomposition of the paste.
+It's held up with wheat-paste adhesive, a substance easily softened by water.
+This porous wallpaper absorbs water, hastening the decomposition of the paste.

-Stripping the paper is even easier if you mix some wallpaper remover in the water.
-The remover, sold at paint and hardware stores, has wetting agents that penetrate the paper and soften the paste.
+Stripping the wallpaper is even easier if you mix some wallpaper remover in the water.
+The remover, sold at paint and hardware stores, has wetting agents that penetrate the wallpaper and soften the paste.
 Some strippers also have enzymes that attack the wheat paste and dissolve it.

 Vinyl, foil-faced and other moisture-resistant wallpapers are designed to be cleaned.
-The challenge, then, is to get moisture behind their water-resistant face to soften the glue.
-Wallpaper remover is not as effective on coated papers as uncoated.
-The solution is to steam the paper loose, then scrape it off the wall.
+The challenge, then, is to get moisture behind their water-resistant faces to soften the glue.
+Wallpaper remover is not as effective on coated wallpaper as on uncoated.
+The solution is to steam the wallpaper loose, then scrape it off the wall.

-If the paper is old and there are several painted layers, most of the layers can be scraped off with a razor scraper.
-This is harder work than steaming off individual layers, but it's much faster than trying to steam down through individual layers.
+If the wallpaper is old and there are several painted layers, most of the layers can be scraped off with a razor scraper.
+This is harder work than steaming off an individual layer, but it's much faster than trying to steam down through multiple layers.